auromitamitra/auromitamitra.github.io/_research/4_phonetic_transfer.md

 ---
 title: "Phonetic transfer in mixed-language speech"
-excerpt: "This project examined the phonetic outcome of mixed language processing in the speech of multilingual individuals"
+excerpt: "This project examines the phonetic outcome of mixed language processing in the speech of multilingual individuals."
 collection: research
+layout: splash
 ---

 Phonetic transfer in mixed-language speech
 ==

 This is a collaborative project with [Prof. Indranil Dutta](https://duttalab.github.io/indranil.html), Jadavpur University, Kolkata.
-The study was conducted at the Speech and Language Processin Lab at EFL University, Hyderabad, during 2019-20.
+The study was conducted at the Speech and Language Processing Lab at EFL University, Hyderabad, during 2019-20.

-In the speech of multilingual individuals, sound categories of one language often influence those of another while listening or speaking.
+In the speech of multilingual individuals, sound categories of one language influence those of another while listening or speaking.
 However, this kind of *cross-language interaction* is often complex.
-Understanding these patterns can tell us something about how these languages systems are represented and processed in the brain.
+Understanding these patterns can tell us something about how these language systems are represented and processed in the brain.

 In this project, we wanted to understand how the langage *context*-- the situation in which a multilingual person is speaking-- affects their speech.
 To do this, we asked proficient bilingual participants to read English phrases in two contexts: one where they were using only English, and another where they were seeing both Bengali and English text, and using both langauges.